geoserver/geoserver/doc/en/developer/source/release/guide/index.rst

 .. note:: This announcement should be made for all releases, including release candidates.

-Send an email to both the developers list and users list announcing the release.
+Send both an email to the Developers list and post an announcement on the Discourse Users group announcing the release.
 The message should be relatively short.
 You can base it on the blog post.
 The following is an example::